By Arshad Mohammed and Marwa Awad

 They also called for a more balanced relationship between Cairo and Washington, whose influence they blame for shaping Egyptian policies including their country's role in enforcing the blockade of the Hamas-run Gaza Strip.

-The military has promised to cede power to an elected government as soon as possible.
+The military has promised to return power to an elected government within six months.
 Diplomats, analysts and Egyptian politicians believe the army does not want to stay in power.

-Some Egyptian activists are concerned it is too tight and will give an advantage to the well-organized Muslim Brotherhood, an Islamist group, and the remnants of Mubarak's National Democratic Party.
+Leading members in the Egyptian reform movement are concerned that the timetable set by the military is too tight and will give an advantage to the well-organized Muslim Brotherhood and remnants of Mubarak's National Democratic Party.

 (Writing and additional reporting by Tom Perry; editing by Angus MacSwan)